kalaspuff/tomodachi/README.rst

 ------------------
 .. code:: bash

-    # cli alias is set up if installed via pip
+    # cli alias is set up automatically on installation
     local ~/code/service$ tomodachi run service.py

-    # example if cloned from repo
+    # shortcut to cli endpoint could be used if cloned from repo and not yet installed
     local ~/code/tomodachi$ python tomodachi.py run example/http_simple_service.py